ekzyis/lnpilot/README.md

 ![](./img/joy.jpg)

-### 🚧 BOLT #11
+### 🚧 bolt11

-The first milestone is to create a valid BOLT11 payment request that a fully fledged lightning node could pay if:
+The first milestone is to create a valid bolt11 payment request that a fully fledged lightning node could pay if:

 - there was a path
 - the recipient node would actually know what to do with the incoming payment